aryan68125/My-Notes/README.md

 I also have the ability to pull out text from the images that are added in the notes (text recognintion using ML kit) You can also add links from the web to your notes in this notes application

+NOTE:- I used ROOM database in this application provided and recommended by Google

 All the preview pictures are shown below:->

 Splash screen: